 When you choose the person you want to spend your life with, you also participate in choosing your child's partner.

-The kind of example you set for your kid in the house is the kind of example it will follow.
-Some children, have more fortunate circumstances, to resist that model in the very beginning, if it is bad , but most follow the path, which is shown to them as a guideline.
+The kind of example you set for your child in the house is the kind of example it will follow.
+Some children are in more favorable circumstances, allowing them to resist a bad model from the start, but most follow the path presented to them as a guideline.

 By getting married, you start building something with the fore knowledge that it won't be easy, but in that imperfection you aim to nurture love and introduce that child into the world of love.